Many cash back cards give you free money without having to worry about a surprise annual fee added to your balance.

 But I’ve resisted signing up for these cards, which carry annual fees in the $450-$550 range, as well as their less expensive cousins in the $100 annual fee neighborhood.
-For years, I have chosen to fill my wallet with no-annual-fee cash back cards: the Chase Freedom (5 percent back on rotating categories), Blue Cash Everyday® Card from American Express (3 percent back on U.S. supermarkets and 2 percent back on U.S. gas and select department store purchases) and the Capital One Quicksilver (1.5 percent back on everything).
-I also recently filled a hole in my portfolio with the Wells Fargo Propel American Express® Card, which won me over with its $300 sign-up bonus and triple points on travel and dining (30,000 points = $300 cash redemption value after spending $3,000 in purchases in the first three months).
+For years, I have chosen to fill my wallet with no-annual-fee cash back cards: the Chase Freedom which offers 5 percent back on rotating categories, the Blue Cash Everyday® Card from American Express which offers 3 percent back at U.S. supermarkets (on up to $6,000 per year in purchases, then 1 percent thereafter), 2 percent back at U.S. gas stations and 2 percent back on select U.S. department store purchases.
+I also use the Capital One Quicksilver Cash Rewards Credit Card which offers 1.5 percent back on everything.
+I recently filled a hole in my portfolio with the Wells Fargo Propel American Express® card, which won me over with its $300 sign-up bonus and triple points on travel and dining (30,000 points = $300 cash redemption value after spending $3,000 in purchases in the first three months).
 Oh, and the fact that it doesn’t charge an annual fee, of course.

 Why I’m reluctant to pay fees